nmeum/editline-tabcomp/README.md

 While the editline readline compatibility layer supports tab completions, editline itself does not.
-When I started using editline in [input][input github] I implemented tab completions using the code in this repository.
+When I started using editline in [input][input github].
+I implemented tab completions using the code in this repository.
 However, nowadays input uses the readline compatibility layer and I just wanted to archive this code somewhere in case it is useful for someone else.